 - Best Western Premier Kaiserhof Wien: 4-star hotel, quiet location, 19th-century building, old-world charm, complimentary breakfast, spa and steam room.

-- Small Luxury Hotel Das Tyrol: mid-range boutique hotel, artsy decor, private sauna, Nespresso machines.
+- Hotel Das Tyrol: mid-range boutique hotel, artsy decor, private sauna, Nespresso machines.

 - Ibis Wien City: budget hotel, great location, contemporary style.

-Tips and Tactics: How to Make the Most of Your Visit to the Belvedere Palaces
+Tips and Tactics: How to Make the Most of Your Visit to Belvedere Palace

 - Dining: Upper Belvedere has a bistro, the Menagerie, offering snacks and light meals.
 The B-Lounge serves similar fair in Lower Belvedere.
 During summer, the small Café Garden provides light snacks with great views.